 Milk is just one food.
 Sure, our society has whipped it into a myriad of applications, but there are thousands of other foods, ripe for the picking.
 Add new seasonings to your spice cabinet; trial different grains; experiment with fruits, vegetables, nuts and seeds; and think globally.
 Cuisines of Asia, for example, (such as Japanese, Thai, Chinese and Vietnamese) are nearly dairy-free, naturally.

 These days, there is at least one substitute for just about every type of dairy on the market.
-I adore almond milk with granola and in smoothies, coconut milk beverage for cooking and baking, rich coconut milk for a cream substitute (yes, it whips!), and almond milk ice cream or almond Greek-style yogurt for a light treat.
+I adore cashew milk with granola and in smoothies, coconut milk beverage for cooking and baking, rich coconut milk for a cream substitute (yes, it whips!), and almond milk ice cream or Greek-style coconut yogurt for a light treat.
 My husband loves coconut milk creamer in his morning coffee (no sweetener required!).
 If you must, there are even substitutes for sour cream and all types of cheese – just be aware that they are not identical to their dairy counterparts.

 Enjoy favorites that are naturally or easily dairy-free for a seamless transition.
 Examples include stir-fries, spaghetti, peanut butter sandwiches, fried rice, burgers (meat or veggie), fajitas, grilled skewers, your favorite protein with roasted vegetables, and chili.
 For more ideas, see my post for 5 Easy Dairy-Free Meals and the recipe links in dairy-free tip #11.